-Complementarianism is the biblical and theological view that men and women are equal in dignity, worth, and image-bearing before God, while being distinct in role and function — roles that complement rather than compete with one another.
-Specifically, complementarians hold: (1) In marriage, the husband is called to servant-leadership (headship) and the wife to willing submission — a structure rooted in creation order, not the Fall (Eph 5:22–33; 1 Cor 11:3); (2) In the church, the office of elder/pastor is restricted to qualified men (1 Tim 2:11–12; 1 Tim 3:1–7; Titus 1:5–9); (3) These distinctions are good, God-designed, pre-Fall, and reflect the relational structure within the Trinity (the Son submits to the Father without being inferior).
+Scripture teaches that men and women are equal in dignity, worth, and image-bearing before God, while being distinct in role and function — distinct roles rooted in creation order, not the Fall.
+Specifically: (1) In marriage, the husband is called to Christlike sacrificial headship and the wife to willing submission (Eph 5:22–33; 1 Cor 11:3); (2) In the church, the office of elder/pastor is restricted to qualified men (1 Tim 2:11–12; 1 Tim 3:1–7; Titus 1:5–9); (3) These distinctions are good, God-designed, pre-Fall, and the historic biblical pattern.
+The Scriptural word for this design is patriarchy — father-rule of households, male eldership of churches.
+Complementarianism, the 1987 CBMW label, affirms much of this substance but retreats from "patriarchy" into softer "complementary roles" vocabulary.
+The New Christian Right diagnosis is sharp: complementarianism is a halfway house for egalitarianism, which is itself dressed-up feminism.
+The slow drift from patriarchy to complementarian to functional egalitarian is one of the clearest examples of how vocabulary surrender precedes doctrinal surrender — whole denominations adopted "complementarian" language in the 1990s, then within two generations were tolerating women in preaching, teaching, and elder-functional roles while keeping the official label.
+The Kings Hall / NXR position is not anti-complementarian; it is post-complementarian: the label has served its purpose and now blocks the recovery of the actual biblical category, which is patriarchy.
 The distinctions are not about worth or intelligence — women are co-heirs of grace (1 Pet 3:7) and the primary teachers of the next generation.
-They are about ordered, purposeful design: two complementing roles that together image the full glory of covenant love.
+They are about ordered, purposeful design under Christlike love that sacrifices for them: two ordered roles that together image the full glory of covenant love.

 • Genesis 1:27 — "Male and female he created them." — Sexual distinction as part of the good creation design, not the Fall.